sam-osadare/lets-learn-linux-1/answers.md

 ## Tasks Completed

-**Q1: Print your current directory, your username, and full OS and kernel details — three separate commands.**
+## Q1: Print your current directory, your username, and full OS and kernel details — three separate commands.

 ![image](https://github.com/user-attachments/assets/855df528-e487-4722-a6d0-a6835d66b72e)

 ### What does each command tell you?
 Why does a DevSecOps engineer run these three things first when SSHing into an unknown server — especially regarding kernel CVEs?

-#### Commands:
+**Commands:**

 - **pwd:** It displays my exact/current path or directory.
 - **whoami:** It displays the current user.
 This helps to ascertain the current user’s privilege level.
 - **hostnamectl:** It provides the details of the operating system – OS, Kernel, and architecture.

-#### DevSecOps Engineer:
+**DevSecOps Engineer:**
 - **pwd:** It helps identify the right directory before committing any system modifications.
 This prevents wrong modifications of sensitive files like `/etc` or root.
 - **whoami:** To determine the access/privilege level of the current user.
 This way, I can determine if I need root access or not before committing any changes to the system.
 - **hostnamectl:** By displaying the system’s OS, Kernel, and architecture information, I can easily, as a DevSecOps Engineer, identify any malicious system modifications and attack surface or known vulnerabilities.

 ---

-**Q2: List the contents of the root directory — the very top of the Linux filesystem.
+## Q2: List the contents of the root directory — the very top of the Linux filesystem.
 Pick five directories from the output and explain each one's purpose.
 What is the Filesystem Hierarchy Standard (FHS) and why does it exist?
-What breaks on a shared production server without it?**
+What breaks on a shared production server without it?

 <img width="940" height="274" alt="image" src="https://github.com/user-attachments/assets/27c0c2d7-47ce-4f4d-9f16-cfd12d5d5869" />

 **Command:** `ls -a /`

 **Five directories and their purposes:**

 * **/root** – it is the home directory for the root user.
 It is the highest directory in the Filesystem Hierarchy Standard (FHS).
 * **/home** – it is the user’s personal directory.
 It represents the individual user’s directory in the system.
 * **/etc** – this directory contains all the configuration files, such as shadow, passwd, and firewall settings or rules.
 * **/tmp** – it is a directory for temporary files like `ssh-XXXXXX/`, `apt-extract-dummy`, `exploit.sh`, etc.
 * **/bin** – it is a directory that contains executable programs/commands (standard users and admins) that are essential for the system booting and running in a single-user mode.

----

 ### What is the Filesystem Hierarchy Standard (FHS) and why does it exist?